DanielKeep/tlborm/text/mbe.md

 ## Expansion

-> **TODO**: Macros are expanded from the outside in.
-The expansion can contain macro invocations, and will be forced into one a limited set of syntax elements.
-Note the recursion limit and that it can be raised.

 Expansion is a relatively simple affair.
 At some point *after* the construction of the AST, but before the compiler begins constructing its semantic understanding of the program, it will expand all macros.

 This involves traversing the AST, locating macro invocations and replacing them with their expansion.
-In the case of non-macro syntax extensions, *how* this happens is undefined.
+In the case of non-macro syntax extensions, *how* this happens is up to the particular syntax extension.
 That said, syntax extensions go through *exactly* the same process that macros do once their expansion is complete.

-Once the compiler has run a syntax extension, it expects an opaque object as a result.
-The compiler will convert this object into one of a limited set of syntax elements, based on context.
-For example, if you invoke a macro at module scope, the compiler will demand the result turn itself into an AST node that represents an item.
-If you invoke a macro in expression position, the compiler will demand the result turn itself into an expression AST node.
+Once the compiler has run a syntax extension, it expects the result to be parseable as one of a limited set of syntax elements, based on context.
+For example, if you invoke a macro at module scope, the compiler will parse the result into an AST node that represents an item.
+If you invoke a macro in expression position, the compiler will parse the result into an expression AST node.

 In fact, it can turn a syntax extension result into any of the following: